Histamine intolerance is not a sensitivity to histamine, but an indication that you’ve developed too much of it.

-There are also a number of foods that trigger histamine release in the body or block DAO production.
-Histamine-release foods are:
+There are also a number of foods that trigger histamine release in the body, such as:

 Foods to eat

 If you have a histamine intolerance, incorporating low-histamine foods into your diet can help reduce symptoms.
-There is no such thing as a histamine-free diet.
-Consult with a dietician before you eliminate foods from your diet and establish a new histamine threshold.
+There’s no such thing as a histamine-free diet.
+Consult with a dietician before you eliminate foods from your diet.

 Some foods low in histamine include:

-Before you’re diagnosed with a histamine intolerance, your doctor will eliminate other possible disorders or allergies that cause similar symptoms.
+Before reaching a diagnosis, your doctor will eliminate other possible disorders or allergies that cause similar symptoms.

-Doctors may also suggest following an elimination diet for 14–30 days.
+Doctors may also suggest following an elimination diet for 14 to 30 days.
 This diet requires you to remove any foods high in histamine or histamine triggers, and slowly reintroduce them to watch for new reactions.

-Your doctor might also take a blood sample to analyze whether you have a DAO deficiency.
+Your doctor might also take a blood sample to analyze if you have a DAO deficiency.

 Another way to diagnose histamine intolerance is through a prick test.
 A 2011 study examined the effectiveness of a prick test to diagnose histamine intolerance.
 Researchers pricked the skin of 156 people and applied a 1 percent histamine solution.
-The prick test was positive for 50 percent of the people, revealing a small wheal — or red, itchy bump — on the area of the skin tested.
+For those with suspected histamine intolerance, the prick test was positive for 79 percent, revealing a small red, itchy bump on the tested area that didn’t resolve within 50 minutes.

 Histamine intolerance can cause uncomfortable symptoms, but it can be treated with a low-histamine diet.